goadesign/model/README.md

             Exclude()
         })

-        // Dynamic defines a Dynamic view for the specified scope.
-The first
+        // DynamicView defines a Dynamic view for the specified scope.
+The
-        // argument defines the scope of the view, and therefore what can be
+        // first argument defines the scope of the view, and therefore what can
-        // added to the view, as follows:
+        // be added to the view, as follows:
+        //
         //   * Global scope: People and software systems.
         //   * Software system scope: People, other software systems, and
         //     containers belonging to the software system.
         //   * Container scope: People, other software systems, other
         //     containers, and components belonging to the container.
-        Dynamic(Global, "[key]", "[description]", func() {
+        DynamicView(Global, "[key]", "[description]", func() {

             // Title of this view.
             Title("<title>")